-Following the share exchange described in the immediately preceding section and pursuant to Part 17 of the Companies Act 2006, in December 2020, Achilles TX Limited reduced the nominal value of each of its shares from £1.20 to £0.001 pursuant to a capital reduction supported by a directors' solvency statement.
+Following the share exchange described in the immediately preceding section and pursuant to Part 17 of the Companies Act 2006, Achilles TX Limited reduced the nominal value of each of its shares from £1.20 to £0.001 pursuant to a capital reduction supported by a directors' solvency statement in December 2020.
 The capital reduction was carried out in order to satisfy the net asset test requirement in section 92 of the Companies Act 2006 for the re-registration of Achilles TX Limited as a public limited company and to create distributable reserves in Achilles TX Limited to support future distributions.
-In February 2021, in order to create sufficient distributable reserves to support the transfer of Achilles Therapeutics US, Inc. to Achilles Therapeutics Holdings Limited (as more particularly described below), Achilles Therapeutics Limited undertook a capital reduction supported by a directors' solvency statement to cancel the full amount standing to the credit of its share premium reserve.
+Prior to the completion of this offering, and in order to create sufficient distributable reserves to support the transfer of Achilles Therapeutics US, Inc. to Achilles Therapeutics Holdings Limited (as more particularly described below).
+Achilles Therapeutics Limited will undertake a capital reduction supported by a directors' solvency statement to cancel the full amount standing to the credit of its share premium reserve.